 These descriptions are only a guide and some adjustments to the content of the course might be needed, depending on the students' level of participation, ability and needs.

 This course is a pre-requisite to the study of Arabic language.
 It aims to introduce the mastery of the alphabet: the script, the sounds of the letters, and their combination into words.
 Also, it introduces basic Arabic phrases and vocabulary to help you have introductory conversations.
 The student will develop essential speaking, listening, reading and writing skills as well as a solid understanding of the structure of the language in Modern Standard Arabic (MSA).
 Some aspects of the Arab world and culture(s) are covered.

 This is the second part of the beginners' course in Arabic following on from Beginners Arabic 1 and requiring some basic experience with the language.
 By the end of the course you will be able to speak about; read simple, authentic Arabic texts of familiar topics; write informal notes on familiar topics connected to daily life; have a great understanding of aspects of Arab culture connected to everyday life, including culturally important expressions commonly used among friends and acquaintances.

 Improvers I and II

 Two intermediate courses in Arabic for those students who have taken Beginners' Arabic I and II or have some experience of the language.
-These modules aim to enable students to build on, and further enhance, existing reading, writing, speaking and listening skills.
+These classes aim to enable students to build on, and further enhance, existing reading, writing, speaking and listening skills.
 A key component is the exploration of themes that develop interculturality.
 Specific aspects of language are revisited and consolidated at a higher level.
 The emphasis lies on enhancing essential grammar notions and vocabulary areas in meaningful contexts, whilst developing knowledge of contemporary life and society that focuses on culture and current affairs.